Fast Help 1-800-222-1222

 2. Don’t use plates or utensils that have touched raw meat or seafood for any other purpose, unless they have been washed in hot, soapy water.

-3. Marinate food in the refrigerator, not on a counter, and don't reuse marinade after it has been in contact with raw meat or seafood.
+3. Keep food marinating in the refrigerator, not on a counter.
+Don't reuse marinade after it has been in contact with raw meat or seafood.

 4. Cook food thoroughly and use a food thermometer.